 Professional Association Membership: $55 per year

-$300 for NATA members or $375 without NATA membership.
-This cost is incurred in the Spring of Senior Year.
+Fee to sit for the national credentialing examination.
+This cost is incurred in the Senior Year.

 - The Ohio State University has several University Administered Scholarships available for incoming students.
 Of particular interest is the National Buckeye Scholarship that allows out-of-state students to pay tuition at the in-state tuition rate.